andresfc01/YTMind/docs/technical_architecture.md

       usedAgentId: ObjectId // Reference to agent used for this specific message (optional) }
   ],
+  contextIds: [
+    {
+      type: String, // 'document' or 'url'
+      id: ObjectId // Reference to a Document or URL
+    }
+  ],
   createdAt: Date,
   updatedAt: Date,
   model: String // AI model used for this chat